TheJumpCloud/support/PowerShell/JumpCloud Module/Docs/Remove-JCUser.md

 PS C:\> Remove-JCUser cclemons -CascadeManager automatic
 ```

-Removes the JumpCloud user with the username 'cclemons'.
-If this user is a manager (Manager1) and is also managed by another manager (Manager2), the users managed by Manager1 will be reassigned to Manager2 upon Manager1's removal.
-If Manager1 is not managed by anyone, the manager field for the users managed by Manager1 will be set to null.
+Removes the JumpCloud user with the username 'cclemons' and automatically update's their subordinates manager field to `cclemons` manager.
+Ex.
+If `cclemons` is a manager and is also managed by another user with username: `some.manager`, the users managed by `cclemons` will be reassigned to `some.manager` upon `cclemons` removal.
+If `cclemons` is not managed by anyone, the manager field for the `cclemons` subordinates will be set to null.

 ### Example 5
 ```powershell